evesinger/plugin-NewscoopAnalytics/README.md

 - This plugin requires a Piwik installation.
 - Once Piwik is installed, the publication (alias) must be added as website in Piwik.

-What you need:
+**What you need**:
-1. "Piwik URL": URL/Path of your Piwik server
+- "Piwik URL": URL/Path of your Piwik server
-2. "Site ID": The ID of the website in Piwik
+- "Site ID": The ID of the website in Piwik